 Thailand is the land of incredible nature with a fun outgoing twist.
 Rocks rising from the turquoise water, jungle, and cocktails on the beach all belong to Thailand.
-The people are very friendly and the food will overwhelm your taste buds.
-Because Thailand has so much to offer, this 3-week route guide will help you plan your trip, so you won’t miss anything!
+The people are amicable, and the food will overwhelm your taste buds.
+Because Thailand has so much to offer, this 3-week route guide will help you plan your trip so that you won’t miss anything!

 This trip will start in Bangkok.
-Followed by the North of Thailand to see gorgeous temples, a large artificial lake and many rice fields.
-The North of Thailand is amazing for those people who love a green surroundings.
-After this we will travel to the South of Thailand, to also see the 50 shades of blue this country has to offer. ?
+Followed by the North of Thailand to see gorgeous temples, a large artificial lake, and many rice fields.
+The North of Thailand is amazing for those people who love green surroundings.
+After this, we will travel to the South of Thailand to see the 50 shades of blue this country offers.

 Save this on Pinterest to read it later ↡

 Bangkok is the largest city in Thailand.
 Many airlines fly from all over the world to Bangkok.
 So, this is where this route guide to Thailand will begin.
 Bangkok is a very cultural and busy city.
 There are many incredible temples, more than you could have ever guessed before-hand.
 Two days in Bangkok will give you a good impression of this massive city.
 Make sure you book a hotel/hostel close to the old center; this area is filled with temples and beautiful sights.
 From here, it’s easy to get around.

 Day 1 The Grand Palace and Wat Arun